Skip to content

 Consolidation outlook

-Strong ITAM heritage; stable market position; most relevant for organisations that want ITAM and FinOps in a single governance frame
+Strong ITAM heritage and stable market position.
+Most relevant for organisations that want ITAM and FinOps in a single governance frame.

-• Positions cloud cost optimization inside a wider spend-and-risk management platform.
+• Positions cloud cost optimisation inside a wider spend-and-risk management platform.

-• AI relevance is strongest through hybrid visibility, cloud optimization, and technology value conversations.
+• AI relevance is strongest through hybrid visibility, cloud optimisation, and technology value conversations.

 • Maturity in cloud FinOps is stronger than dedicated AI workload attribution.